The foolproof guide to shopping for your boudoir photoshoot

 - When it comes to buying thongs, go with this:

-Layers: Having an outer option is a great way to add variety to your session and also gives you something to do in your images (like casually slipping it off).
+- Layers: Having an outer option is a great way to add variety to your session and also gives you something to do in your images (like casually slipping it off).
 A silk or lace robe is lovely.
-A white shirt or trench coat is also a great alternative.
-There’s something super irresistible about a lady in button-down shirt for boudoir photos.
+A white shirt is our favorite and most popular layer.
+There’s something super irresistible about a lady in a button-down shirt for boudoir photos.
 It works on so many levels, not just in creating visual interest, but also in the subtle messaging it makes to the viewer.

 - Jewelry: When it comes to jewelry for your boudoir session, we often say, “less is more.”
 Your lingerie and form should be the shining feature of these pictures.
 We recommend sticking to small, timeless pieces in gold or silver with pearls or sparkle.
 There are of course exceptions to every rule.
 We’ve seen clients layer necklaces (example below) effectively and it’s been quite the moment.
 To maintain a pleasing balance when opting for a statement jewelry look, keep everything else simple and understated.
 Another example of this is a body chain.
 They are so, so good when done right.
 Try wearing one with nothing up top or peeking beneath a layer.

 - Garters: No elastic, please!
 This might seem counterintuitive, but if you’re going all out, forget the elastic and let the clips do the work.
 This ensures no unwanted bulging around the top band like this.
 If, however, you can’t find a pair that works for you without the elastic, try a brand designed with this in mind.
 It’s a bit of a splurge, but Wolford has a line that we really love: